Siphon880gh/devbrain/No Code Low Code - CMS, Wordpress, Webflow, Framer, Versoly, etc/_CMS - Wordpress/Migration/Migrate in (import in).md

 Let's say you have a .wpress file because you had exported (can be many hundred megabytes huge)

 Firstly, setup a fresh installation of wordpress at your desired folder.
-For information on how to install a new wordpress, refer to [[_ Wordpress PRIMER]] and there are instructions on setting up the database user credentials if necessary
+For information on how to install a new wordpress, refer to [[_ Wordpress PRIMER (Includes Setup)]] and there are instructions on setting up the database user credentials if necessary

 Your installation wizard could look like this:
 ![](reZNk1g.png)